massongit/actions-get-node-active-major-versions/README.template.md

 ${DESCRIPTION}

-Node.js version data gets from <https://github.com/nodejs/Release/blob/main/schedule.json>.
+Node.js version data is got from <https://github.com/nodejs/Release/blob/main/schedule.json>.

 For example, it's result is given to `matrix` to test using active Node.js versions.